-This page on its first opening uses the "Simple Background" but once you have selected a design the whole site including this page
+This page on its first opening uses the "Simple Background" but once you have selected a design the whole site including this page used to use

 will use that design.
 Simply click on the links until you find a design you like and then return to the main site by using the last link.
 Your selection will be remembered in a cookie so you will always see the same design.

 Sadly, despite everything the browsers all seem to render the pages very slightly differently.
 Internet Explorer seems to be the worst with differences in the font size rendering causing me the most heartache.
 The other thing that seems to cause problems is the page scaling functions.
 In both cases the problems are trivial but annoying.

 I have included the following paragraphs to give some idea of how each page has come to exist so if you are interested please feel free to read on.

 These backgrounds are a result of me trying to document a circuit design and PCB layout I did for a small company.
 This particular style of page seems to work best with a very bold simple background image such as the Orchid as used in another design.
 However, it can work quite well with a very busy picture but great care is required not to blind the reader.